Seven Days (TV series)

-Seven Days, stylized as SEVEN 7 DAYS, is an American science fiction television series based on the premise of time travel.
+Seven Days, stylized as SEVEN 7 DAYS, is an American science fiction television series centered around time travel.
 It was created by Christopher and Zachary Crowe, and aired on UPN from October 7, 1998 to May 29, 2001.

 Synopsis

-The plot follows Frank B. Parker, a former Navy SEAL and CIA operative who was drafted as a member of "Project Backstep", a secret black-ops branch of the US National Security Agency stationed in a base secretly located somewhere in the Nevada desert called "Never Never Land" (a play on Area 51, or Groom Lake Flight Test Facilities, also known as "Dreamland") responding specifically to national security issues that would otherwise endanger the safety of America and the world at large, utilizing the "Chronosphere"—an experimental time machine reverse-engineered from alien technology found at Roswell years ago—to avert disasters before they begin.
+The plot follows Frank B. Parker, a former Navy SEAL and CIA operative who was drafted as a member of "Project Backstep", a secret black-ops branch of the US National Security Agency stationed in a base located somewhere in the Nevada desert called "Never Never Land" (a play on Area 51, or Groom Lake Flight Test Facilities, also known as "Dreamland") responding specifically to national security issues that would otherwise endanger the safety of the USA and the world at large, utilizing the "Chronosphere"—an experimental time machine reverse-engineered from alien technology found at Roswell years ago—to avert disasters before they begin.

 The Chronosphere

 The "Chronosphere", otherwise classified as the "Backstep Sphere" or simply "the Sphere", is a blue-colored 16-sided chamfered dodecahedron time machine with a detachable vacuum-sealed entry hatch.
 As each episode's introduction implies, the Chronosphere is designed to send "one human being back in time seven days" to avert disasters, referred to as a "backstep".
 The show's title refers to the chief limitation of the technology, namely that a "chrononaut" can only backstep seven days due to limitations imposed by the device's fuel source—a transuranic alien substance salvaged from the Roswell crash site known as "Element-115"—and its external reactor outside of its hangar.
 As the fuel source is limited, there is a strict mandate that the backstep is confined to events relating directly to national security, though it can replenish itself to a sufficient amount seven days after its usage.

-When sufficiently charged to 100%, the Chronosphere's reactor, the gravitational field generators located outside the Chronosphere and Element-115 itself create a time-displacement field around the device before seemingly vanishes from existence in a bright flash of light as it slingshots into a wormhole in space where the time-bending properties of space itself works in tandem with the time-displacement field to send the Chronosphere and its contents backward in time and into Earth as it crashes down for landing.
-In the process, past iterations of the Chronosphere and its contents fades from existence to prevent further paradoxes as if it was never there, stating that "two instances of the same object cannot occupy the same space".
+When sufficiently charged, to 100%, the Chronosphere's reactor, the gravitational field generators located outside the Chronosphere and Element-115 itself create a time-displacement field around the device before seemingly vanishes from existence in a bright flash of light as it slingshots into a wormhole in space where the time-bending properties of space itself works in tandem with the time-displacement field to send the Chronosphere and its contents backward in time and into Earth as it crashes down for landing.
+In the process, past iterations of the Chronosphere and its contents fade from existence to prevent further paradoxes as if it was never there, stating that "two instances of the same object cannot occupy the same space".